brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 These are similar to the aikar flags, but with shorter, more frequent pauses and less aggressive G1 mixed collection: ` -XX:MaxGCPauseMillis=40 -XX:+PerfDisableSharedMem -XX:G1HeapRegionSize=16M -XX:G1NewSizePercent=23 -XX:G1ReservePercent=20 -XX:SurvivorRatio=32 -XX:G1MixedGCCountTarget=3 -XX:G1HeapWastePercent=18 -XX:InitiatingHeapOccupancyPercent=10 -XX:G1RSetUpdatingPauseTimePercent=0 -XX:MaxTenuringThreshold=1 -XX:G1SATBBufferEnqueueingThresholdPercent=30 -XX:G1ConcMarkStepDurationMillis=5 -XX:G1ConcRSHotCardLimit=16 -XX:G1ConcRefinementServiceIntervalMillis=150 -XX:GCTimeRatio=99`

+I recommend using the`sparkc gcmonitor` command in the [Spark](https://www.curseforge.com/minecraft/mc-mods/spark) mod to observe G1GC pauses yourself. *Any* old generation pauses are bad, and young generation collections should be infrequent, but short enough to be imperceptible.

-`G1NewSizePercent` can be raised to the aikar default if your GC pauses are too short and frequent. `G1HeapWastePercent=18` should be removed if you are getting long old gen pauses on your setup.
-I recommend using the`sparkc gcmonitor` command in the [Spark](https://www.curseforge.com/minecraft/mc-mods/spark) mod to observe G1GC pauses yourself.
+`G1NewSizePercent` and `MaxGCPauseMillis` can be used to tune the frequency of young generation collections. `G1HeapWastePercent=18` should be removed if you are getting any old generation pauses on your setup.
+Alternatively, you can raise it and set `G1MixedGCCountTarget` to 2 or 1 to make mixed garbage collection even lazier.

 ##### Server:

+Longer pauses are more acceptable on servers.
 These flags are very close to the aikar defaults:

 `-XX:MaxGCPauseMillis=150 -XX:+UnlockExperimentalVMOptions -XX:+DisableExplicitGC -XX:+AlwaysPreTouch -XX:G1NewSizePercent=30 -XX:G1HeapRegionSize=16M -XX:G1ReservePercent=20 -XX:G1MixedGCCountTarget=4 -XX:InitiatingHeapOccupancyPercent=10 -XX:G1MixedGCLiveThresholdPercent=90 -XX:G1RSetUpdatingPauseTimePercent=0 -XX:SurvivorRatio=32 -XX:MaxTenuringThreshold=1 -XX:G1SATBBufferEnqueueingThresholdPercent=30 -XX:G1ConcMarkStepDurationMillis=5 -XX:G1ConcRSHotCardLimit=16 -XX:G1ConcRefinementServiceIntervalMillis=150`